-- A. Upon submission, the Ceommunity Development Develo - B. The applicant has one hundred eighty days from the date the application was made to submit the missing information or, on the one hundred eighty-first-day, the application shall be rejected and all materials (except one copy of the application) and the unused portion of the application fee returned to the applicant.
-If the applicant submits the requested information within the one hundred eighty-day period, the Ceommunity Delevelopment Delirector shall again verify whether the application, as augmented, is complete.
+- A. Upon submission, the Ceommunity Delevelopment Delirector shall date stamp the application form and verify that the appropriate application fee has been submitted.
+The Ceommunity Delevelopment Delirector will then review the application and all information submitted with it and evaluate whether the application is complete enough to process.
+Within thirty days of receipt of the application, the Ceommunity Delevelopment Delirector shall complete this initial review and issue to the applicant a written statement indicating whether the application is complete enough to process, and if not, what information mustshall be submitted to make the application complete. - B. The applicant has one hundred eighty days from the date the application was made to submit the missing information or, on the one hundred eighty-first-day, the application shall be rejected and all materials (except one copy of the application) and the unused portion of the application fee returned to the applicant.
+If the applicant submits the requested information within the one hundred eighty-day period, the Ceommunity Development Delirector shall again verify whether the application, as augmented, is complete.
 Each such review and verification shall follow the procedure in subsection A. of this section.

-The application will be deemed complete for the purpose of this section upon receipt by the Ceommunity Delevelopment Delirector of:
+The application will be deemed complete for the purpose of this section upon receipt by the $\underline{C}$ -community $\underline{D}$ -development $\underline{D}$ -director of:

-- 1. All the missing information; - 2.
-Some of the missing information and written notice from the applicant that no other information will be provided; or - 3.
-Written notice from the applicant that none of the missing information will be provided. - C. Once the Ceommunity Delevelopment Delivers to submit any more information, the Ceity shall declare the application complete.
-Pursuant to ORS 227.178, the Ceity will reach a final decision on an application within one hundred twenty calendar days from the date that the application is determined to be or deemed complete unless the applicant agrees to suspend the one hundred twenty calendar day time line or unless State law provides otherwise.
-The one hundred twenty-day period, however, does not apply in the following situations: - 1.
-Any hearing continuance or other process delay requested by the applicant shall be deemed an extension or waiver, as appropriate, of the one hundred twenty-day period. - 2.
-Any delay in the decision-making process necessitated because the applicant provided an incomplete set of mailing labels for the record property owners within three hundred feet of the subject property shall extend the one hundred twenty-day period for the amount of time required to correct the notice defect.
+- 1. All the missing information; - Some of the missing information and written notice from the applicant that no other information will be provided; or - 3.
+Written notice from the applicant that none of the missing information will be provided. - C. Once the Ceommunity Development Develo - 1.
+Any hearing continuance or other process delay requested by the applicant shall be deemed an extension or waiver, as appropriate, of the one hundred twenty-day period. - Any delay in the decision-making process necessitated because the applicant provided an incomplete set of mailing labels for the record property owners within three hundred feet of the subject property shall extend the one hundred twenty-day period for the amount of time required to correct the notice defect.